IMG 7099 japan airlines,jal,business class,A350

 JAL A350-1000 lavatories

-Given the long flight and that we’d be starting with sleeping, I decided to take the opportunity to go to the lavatories, since I wanted to change into pajamas.
-JAL does give you ‘relaxation wear’, which on most flights is a cardigan, but on this flight I was provided a sort of nightgown.
-I later found that many hotels provide this sort of pajama as well, and seems like a normal part of Japanese hospitality.
+Given that we’d be starting with sleeping, I decided to visit the lavatories, since I wanted to change into pajamas.
+JAL doesn’t provide pajamas, though they do give you ‘relaxation wear’: usually a cardigan, but on this flight it was more like a (Japense) nightgown.
+I later found that many hotels provide this as well, and seems like a normal part of Japanese hospitality.
 However, I found that the fabric was a little rough and thick.
 I tend to get warm easily so I opted to wear my own pajamas, which I had preemptively brought onboard in my carryon.

-Wearing the JAL-provided slippers (unfortunately a little small for my feet) and pajamas in hand, I found the lavatories really clean.
+Wearing the JAL-provided slippers (unfortunately a little small for my feet), I found the lavatories really clean.
 This was not surprising, given that we had just departed, but on my several visits to the lavatories I found all fo them to be very well maintained during the flight.

 As you can see, the lavatory is a little bit tight, as most airplane lavatories are.
 This seemed like a fairly standard A350 lavatory, though I’ll add that I mostly judge that on pictures.
 I liked the variety of amenities that are provided.
 As you can see below, there’s toothbrushes and toothpaste, mouthwash and different kinds of hand soap.
 Unfortunately toothbrushes and mouthwash ran out towards the end of the flight and were not replenished.